2026 - 2027 Workshops

 Participants will make a felted crossbody bag that incorporates handmade prefelts and nuno prefelts as surface design.
 It will give participants the experience of creating a 3-D shape using a resist and learning how to make and incorporate prefelts and nuno prefelts in a finished bag.

 Participants can choose the color of the body of their bag.
-Choice of black, grey, burgundy, blue, or mossy green must be made by mid-August.
+Choice of black, blue, grey, burgundy, or mossy green must be made by July 1.

 Supply List